cyber-carpentry/group6/README.md

 * Snakefiles used to automate the workflow process.
 * Binder for interactively testing scripts.

-Steps that need to be followed for reproducibility purposes:
+There are 3 methods that can be followed to reproduce the papers results:
-* Step 0: Base that you need, docker, snakemake, singularity, and clone github
+* All 3 methods will need that you can clone this github to your local machine.
 * Step 1: Reproducibility sorted based on ease of execution
   * Run snakemake easy or hard
   * Build your own docker and run it combined (images and run them)